Skip to main content

 • What remains to be completed

 When requesting an NCE, the sponsor’s terms and conditions must be adhered to.
-This may require additional forms, budget, or justification.
-When a request is submitted for a project with a Subcontract budgeted within the Prime, the NCE request will apply to that Prime/Parent only.
+This may require additional forms, a budget, or a justification.
+When a request is submitted for a project with a Subcontract budgeted within the Prime, the NCE request will apply only to that Prime/Parent.
 It will not extend the Subcontract.
 To extend the Subcontract, a Subaward (Modify) PMR request must be submitted.

-Note: The SPARCS Office will be responsible for entering the NCE information into the agency databases, which include but are not limited to Fastlane, NASA, eRA Commons, Grants Online, and Grant Solutions.
+Note: The SPARCS Office will be responsible for entering NCE information into agency databases, including but not limited to Fastlane, NASA, eRA Commons, Grants Online, and Grant Solutions.

 Questions referenced when PMR is reviewed: